 Participating In the Program

 The internship class is open to full-time junior, senior or graduate students.
-Undergraduates receive 3-hours of course credit and graduate students can receive 6-hours of course-credit for approved internships.
+Students can receive 3-hours of course credit for approved internships.

 - Strong academic record with a minimum GPA of 3.0 in the MIS major.
 Overall GPA's need to be at least a 2.7.
 If the overall GPA is less than a 3.0 the student most demonstrate exceptional interpersonal skills and responsibility.
 Student must be admitted to the business school